 When both buyers have a chance to give their best offer, they know that if they really want the property to be theirs, they need to put their best foot forward.
 It’s a one-time chance to win or lose.

-I’d like to remind you that often it is not only the price that matters in the acceptance of multiple offers.
+I’d like to remind you that often it is not only the price that matters in the acceptance of various offers you might receive at the same time.
 Ask your listing agent to find out which other terms might be important to the seller.
 This might help you win the competition.

 Counter one offer